cdhx/cdhx.github.io/_pages/about.md

 Research Interest
 ===
-My past researches focus  on complex reasoning over structural environments such as Knowledge-Based Question Answering(KBQA).
+My past researches focus  on complex reasoning over structural environments such as Knowledge-Based Question Answering(KBQA) and Text2SQL.
 I also have broad interests in Tastk Specific Agent, Auto Alignment, and Instruct-evol.